rubyonjets/jets/docs/_docs/events-s3.md

 end
 ```

 You can use existing or new buckets.
-New buckets get created as part of the [jets deploy]({% link _reference/jets-deploy.md %}) process outside of CloudFormation.
+New buckets get created as part of the [jets deploy]({% link _reference/jets-deploy.md %}) process.

 ## How It Works